Patrick Sellar: Move to Sutherland

 The Sellar family were involved in the building of a harbour at Burghead, Thomas as an investor and Patrick carrying out legal work.
 As the building work finished in 1809, some of the investors travelled on the harbour's new packet service to Dunrobin Bay in Sutherland.
 Patrick Sellar accompanied the group, which included William Young.
-Young was 16 years older than Sellar, and had an impressive practical record of agricultural improvement in Morayshire.
-The two of them were looking for new business opportunities; Young was hoping to persuade Lord and Lady Stafford, owners of the Sutherland Estate, to invest in this new shipping service for Sutherland, which they did.
+Young was sixteen years older than Sellar, and had an impressive practical record of agricultural improvement in Morayshire.
+They were looking for new business opportunities: Young was hoping to persuade Lord and Lady Stafford, owners of the Sutherland Estate, to invest in this new shipping service for Sutherland, which they did.

 Although, on a clear day, the hills of Sutherland are visible from the coast of Moray, Young and Sellar had never been there before.
 They were surprised to see the antiquated, unimproved farming techniques which contrasted with the modernised farms in their home county.
 They soon made contact with the Staffords.
 To prove the seriousness of their interest in Sutherland, Young and Sellar took a lease (in Sellar's name) for Culmaily, a farm in the Southeast of the estate.
-They agreed to pay above the rent that was usual in the area - causing concern among the neighbouring tenants.
+They agreed to pay above the rent that was usual in the area – the rent for Culmaily was 25% higher than for the adjacent farms – causing concern among the neighbouring tenants.
 They then set about using this property as a model for modern agricultural improvement.
 An up-to-date drainage scheme was installed, though some marshy areas were used to grow flax (which had not previously been grown in Sutherland).
 A lint mill was erected to process the flax, as was a new house and other agricultural buildings.
 The drainage resulted in greatly increased crops of potatoes, oats and wheat.
 The reorganisation of the farm involved the eviction of 213 people out of a total of 253 who had previously lived and worked there.
 Young and Sellar expected them to be employed in industries being set up elsewhere on the estate.
 Whilst applying their energies to demonstrating their methods, the pair offered much free advice on improvement to Lady Stafford, which she was keen to hear.
-This happened at a key moment for the estate, which had recently started on a large program of improvement.
+This happened at a key moment for the estate, which had recently started on a large programme of improvement.